Denied a Death Certificate: The Bureaucratic Trap Following Roya’s Death

 ➝ This document was essential for arranging funeral services.

-➝ Only obtained after sustained pressure and intervention by the undersigned and a close friend of Roya. - Funeral
+➝ Only obtained after sustained pressure and intervention by the undersigned and a close friend of Roya.

 Arrangements Threatened: